rust-lang/highfive/README.md

   or domain name and port number (if necessary).
 - Obtain an OAuth token.
 In the account you are creating the token in, go to https://github.com/settings/tokens.
 Grant access to the repository scope.
-- Put the authorization information obtained in the previous step into a file named config in the top of the repository (i.e., the directory containing this file).
-Here's a template of what it should look like:
+- Put the authorization information obtained in the previous step into a file named `.env` in the top of the repository (i.e., the directory containing this file).
+Here is a template of what it should look like:
   ```
-  [github]
-  user: OAUTH_TOKEN_USER
-  token: OAUTH_TOKEN
+  HIGHFIVE_GITHUB_TOKEN=your-token
   ```
   _Do not check in this file or commit your OAuth token to a repository in any other way.
 It is a secret._